prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Request:**

   :query order_id: order id that should be used for the payment
-  :query instance: instance used for the payment
+  :query instance: *Optional*.
+Instance used for the payment.
+Defaults to the instance named "default".
-  :query resource_url: resource URL that allows the wallet to identify whether it has already paid for this resource.
+  :query resource_url: *Optional*.
+A resource URL that allows the wallet to identify whether it has already paid for this resource.
+    Typically corresponds to the fulfillment URL.
-  :query session_id: Session ID that the payment must be bound to.
+  :query session_id: *Optional*.
+Session ID that the payment must be bound to.
 If not specified, the payment is not session-bound.
-  :query session_sig: Signature from the wallet to prove that it paid with the given session_id.
+  :query session_sig: *Optional*.
+Signature from the wallet to prove that it paid with the given session_id.
 Not specified
     if the wallet has not paid yet or still has to replay payment to bound the payment to the session id.

   **Response:**